 Tax risk is managed in a manner consistent with the management of all other risks.
 We recognise that we are implicitly committing to customers that we will maintain a healthy company, and are there to meet our long-term commitments to them.
-We define 'risk' as the uncertainty that we face in implementing our strategies and objectives successfully.
-As outlined in our report on the risks facing our business and how these are managed in our 2017 Annual Report, we have well defined risk governance structures in place made effective through individuals, Group-wide functions and committees involved in the management of risk.
+We define 'risk' as the uncertainty that is faced in implementing our strategies and achieving our objectives successfully, and includes all internal or external events, acts or omissions that have the potential to threaten the success and survival of the Group.
+As outlined in the section on 'Risk Governance' that can be found at pages 55-58 of the Group's 2018 Annual Report, we have well defined risk governance structures in place made effective through individuals.
+Group-wide functions and committees involved in the management of risk.
 Our Group Risk Framework requires all of our business units and functions to establish processes for identifying, evaluating, managing and reporting the key risks faced by the Group.
 Our Group Tax Risk Policy comprises processes to identify, measure, control and report on our tax risks within this framework.